kshannon/cogs9/content/_index.md

 ### Course Materials
 - There is **no** textbook
 - All materials will be provided through **Canvas**
+- All Quizzes, Exams will be taken and graded through Gradescope
-- All individual (i.e. quizzes/exams) and group assignments/final will be submitted and graded through Gradescope
+- All Group Assignments and Final will be submitted and graded through Gradescope
 {{< new-line >}}

 ### Course Objectives
 - Comprehend core data science concepts and examine their applications
-- Discuss data privacy and ethics considerations, using real-world examples
+- Discuss data privacy and ethical concerns with real-world examples
 - Identify data science questions and the appropriate analytic approach to answering those questions
 - Effectively communicate data-related topics and projects
 - Demonstrate how to think critically about data, and how to approach problems with a “data-first” mindset